alex-mirankov/ngx-phone-field/README.md

 | `validationNumberType`    | String                               | "MOBILE"         | Set the number type to enforce during validation with `isValidNumber` and number length enforcement with `strictMode`.
 ## Instance Methods and Properties

-Once you initialize the `ngxIntlPhoneField`, the directive returns an instance of `intl-tel-input` with the following methods and properties:
+Once you initialize the `ngxPhoneField`, the directive returns an instance of `intl-tel-input` with the following methods and properties:

 | Method                     | Description                                                                                                                                                                                                                                                       |
 |----------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|